 There aren’t many National Parks that I can think of that has such an incredible mix of harrowing heights to knee-high water hikes, rocky landscapes and lush greenery.
 As far as the Big Five of Utah, Zion National Park is a must-visit.

 As you’re planning your visit, you’ll need to find the best place to stay in Zion National Park whether inside or nearby.
 The accommodation options are plenty and cater to a travellers of all types.
 Let’s break it down.

-Currently, all shuttles are not operational at Zion National Park.
+Currently, shuttles are operational again at Zion National Park but masks are required.

 Table of Contents

 Looking for something specific in this guide?
 Jump to the park that you’re interested in.